rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 ## About waterDPD.py

-After downloading the waterDPD.py file, you can exam it with vim
+After downloading the waterDPD.py file, you can exam it with an integrated development environment (IDE) such as [Eclipse](https://www.eclipse.org/downloads/) or [Pycharm](https://www.jetbrains.com/pycharm/), or with a built-in text editor such as [Vim](https://www.vim.org/)
 ```bash
 $ vim waterDPD.py
 ```
-Or in an integrated development environment (IDE) such as [Eclipse](https://www.eclipse.org/downloads/) or [Pycharm](https://www.jetbrains.com/pycharm/).

-*Note: If you are viewing or editing waterDPD.py in an IDE you should already have line number by default.
+*Note: If you are viewing or editing waterDPD.py in an IDE you should already have line numbering enabled by default.
 If you are using Vim you will need to turn on line numbers with the command ":set number" or ":set nu"*

 You will see that the waterDPD.py Python script is divided into 4 sections:
 * Importing a list of packages
 * Defining a set of Inputs
 * Calculating additional values based on the Inputs
-* Initializing HOOMD-blue and running the simulation, including outputs
+* Initializing HOOMD-blue and running the simulation, including any outputs

-This is the standard framework for writing colloids simulation scripts.
+This is our standard framework for writing colloids simulation scripts.

 If you look more closely at the "Total INITIALIZE" section you will see that the code:
 Initializes HOOMD-blue